Why is My Furnace Blowing Cold Air Instead Of Heat?

 That icy blast of cold air can stir up a sense of panic, particularly if temperatures are going to drop later in the day.

 If this is the first time you’re turning on your furnace for the season, make sure to wait several minutes.
-It’s like bringing a kettle to boil – it doesn’t happen instantly.
+It’s like bringing a kettle to boil – the heating process doesn’t happen instantly.
 Instead, your heating cycle needs time to get rolling before it starts blowing hot air.

-After approximately 10-15 minutes, start moving down this list if your furnace is blowing cold air.
+After approximately 10-15 minutes, start moving down this list if the furnace heater blowing cold air continues.

 2. Your Thermostat is Set Incorrectly

 Thermostats make our lives so much easier.
-They’re also the first place you should look if your furnace isn’t working properly.
+They’re also the first place you should look if your furnace heating cycle isn’t working properly or you feel cold air coming from your vents.

-It’s easy to have your thermostat set incorrectly, particularly when the seasons change from summer to fall and we turn on our furnaces for the first time.
-If you can feel the furnace blowing through the air vents but it’s cool air, maybe you set it for the summer and never changed it when you put your air conditioning unit away for winter!
+It’s easy to have your thermostat settings incorrect, particularly when the seasons change from summer to fall and we turn on our furnaces for the first time.
+If you can feel the furnace blowing cold air through the air vents, maybe you set it for the summer and never changed it when you put your air conditioning unit away for winter!

 You want to make sure that your thermostat setting is ‘Auto,’ not ‘On’.
 When it’s set to ‘on’, the fan on your furnace will blow even when your furnace isn’t on.
 When it is set to ‘Auto’, your furnace and fan will come on at the same time, as intended.